The existence of the K\"ahler-Ricci soliton degeneration: Introduction

 Finally, to prove Theorem \ref{t-stack}, i.e. to verify $\mathcal{M}^{\rm Fano}_{n,V,N,h^{+}_0}$ is an Artin stack of finite type, we first need to show that the set of all $n$-dimensional log Fano pairs $(X,\Delta)$ with $(-K_X-\Delta)^n=V$, $N\Delta$ integral and $h(X,\Delta)\ge h_0$ is bounded; and then we conclude by showing for any $\mathbb{Q}$-Gorenstein family of $(X,\Delta)\to B$ over a finite type base $B$, the function $B\ni t \mapsto h(X_t, \Delta_t)$ is constructible and lower semicontinuous.

 {\bf Acknowledgement}: We would like to thank Mattias Jonsson, Valentino Tosatti, and Xiaowei Wang for helpful conversations.
-HB is partially supported by NSF DMS-1803102.
-YL is partially supported by NSF DMS-2001317.
-CX is partially supported by NSF DMS-1901849 and DMS-1952531.
+We are also grateful to the anonymous referee for the valuable comments.
+HB is partially supported by NSF DMS-1803102 and DMS-2200690.
+YL is partially supported by NSF DMS-2148266 (formerly DMS-2001317) and an Alfred P. Sloan research fellowship.
+CX is partially supported by NSF DMS-2153115 (formerly DMS-1901849), DMS-2139613 (formerly DMS-1952531), DMS-2201349, and a Simons Investigator award.
+ZZ is partially supported by NSF DMS-2240926 (formerly DMS-2055531) and a Clay research fellowship.